 An introverted writer, Philip Padgett, develops an obsession with Scully and moves into Mulder's building in order to be closer to her.
 Inspired by her, Padgett writes his magnum opus: a story of secret love and serial murder, featuring Scully and Padgett as main characters.
 However, the murders in his story begin occurring exactly as written.
 As he struggles to finish his novel, Padgett realizes that only Scully's death can produce the perfect ending.
-Written by

 Did You Know?